Atlant Security © 2023. All rights reserved

 Cloud security controls are entirely different from the ones applied inside an internal network.
 Identity and access management is the most crucial set of security controls when defending cloud services.

 These security controls must be present on the provider and the user side.
-If the cloud service presents all these security controls, but its user does not fully configure and utilize them, these controls are effectively missing.
+If the cloud service presents all these security controls, but you do not fully configure and utilize them, these controls are effectively missing.

 When all stakeholders utilize all security controls available to them in the best way possible, we can say that we have cloud security.